 The area was indeed named after the German city of Frankfort, after one of the early settler’s favorite cities.
 Shortly after being first established, a railroad was built and running by 1879.
 A residential grid, schools, and a business district plan were put in motion.

 Today, many of the old roads and railroads can be seen today, and the same goes for the interesting historical buildings that still stand.
 The Historic District is a popular destination by many, and a fun way to spend the day for the residents here.

-Besides the blast from the past on a self or guided tour, there’s also eclectic boutiques, eclectic shops, and amazing dining options in this significant part of the city.
+Besides the blast from the past on a self or guided tour, there are also eclectic boutiques, eclectic shops, and amazing dining options in this significant part of the city.

 Start searching for your dream home now.